OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:69

-> Aijalon with its pasture lands, and Gath-rimmon with its pasture lands;
+> Aijalon with its grazing areas, and Gath-rimmon with its grazing areas;

 ---